Photo by: Or Seri

 In a number of countries around the world, Resolution 1325 has already been implemented, thus making it possible to promote peace agreements and solve disputes.
 Read more about the effects of the implementation of Resolution 1325 worldwide and the potential for its implementation in Israel.

 Building a shared future – Women Leaders for Peace

-Since 2016, a dramatic process was set in motion to introduce and implement Resolution 1325 among diverse and wide-ranging groups within Israeli society.
-In cooperation with Women Bringing Peace and Midreshet Adam, we trained 500 women on the issues raised in Resolution 1325, activism and social change, so that they will work creatively to advance these issues in various circles.
+From 2016-2018, a dramatic process was set in motion to introduce and implement Resolution 1325 among diverse and wide-ranging groups within Israeli society.
+In cooperation with Women Bringing Peace and Midreshet Adam, we trained 500 women on the issues raised in Resolution 1325, activism and social change, so that they could work creatively to advance these issues in various circles.